paritytech/parity-bridge/README.md

 - `home.account` - address of this bridge authority on `home` chain
 - `home.ipc` - path to the ipc socket of a parity node that has `home.account` unlocked
 - `home.contract.bin` - path to the compiled `HomeBridge` contract
+    - required for initial deployment
-- `home.required_confirmations` - number of confirmations required to consider transaction final on `home`
+- `home.required_confirmations` - number of confirmations required to consider transaction final on `home.ipc`
   - *optional,* default: **12**
 - `home.poll_interval` - specify how frequently (seconds) `home.ipc` should be polled for changes
   - *optional,* default: **1**
-- `home.request_timeout` - how many seconds to wait for `home.ipc` to respond before timing out
+- `home.request_timeout` - how many seconds to wait for responses from `home.ipc` before timing out
   - *optional,* default: **5**

 #### foreign options